Healthy Homes Assessment Whitby

 What We Do

-As building inspectors, we deal with all the components associated with professional house inspections.
-We are there to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the issues associated with specialist home inspects.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We specialise in a range of services to ensure that you are completely aware of the state of any property that you might be looking to purchase or sell as well as additional solutions.
+We are specialised in a range of services to make sure that you are fully informed of the condition of any property you might be thinking of buying or selling along with other services.

-We not only cooperate with you, we also collaborate with a number of important clients such as the local authorities, banks, and insurance firms.
-They seem to enjoy our reassurance provided, due to the details in our building inspection reports.
+We not only cooperate with you, we also have important clients such as municipal councils and banks, and insurance companies.
+Evidently they enjoy this reassurance provided, due to the details in our building inspection reports.

-With our systematic approach to inspecting your property and the latest software technology with digital photos embedded into the Report, you can actually see any issues that may be identified.
-With our comprehensive reporting it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+We have a systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your document, you can actually see any issues that could be found.
+Through our detailed report, it is easy to understand why we have so many customers who recommend our service to family members and friends.

 Highly Sillked & Insured Inspection Experts